lbarnawi/Touchless-Customer-Feedback-Survey-Device/README.md

 ## Dependencies

-The software system us using external libraries which needs to be installed.
+The software uses external libraries which can be installed using the requirements.txt file.

 Install Rospy for Pyton 3.6: